August 1933 was a bad time to be on trial in Chicago.

 LeRoy, who also saw his mother that night, pleaded with her to surface and straighten out her situation.
 To do so would have required her to return to Illinois, which she apparently declined to do despite her assumption that police had stopped looking for her years before.

-By the mid-1990s, contact with Jarman through the newspapers tapered off and Doug Jarman began to attempt to locate his grandmother in midwest nursing homes.
+By the mid-1990s, contact with Jarman through the newspapers tapered off and Doug Jarman began to attempt to locate his grandmother in Midwest nursing homes.
 However, patient privacy rules made that extremely difficult.

-Publically, her fate remains a mystery.
+Publicly, her fate remains a mystery.